Do Natural Acne Remedies Work?

 Zinc oxide

-Beneficial components: elemental zinc — vital for human life
+Beneficial components: elemental zinc

 How to use: look for acne treatment products containing zinc oxide

-Side effects: uncommon, including mild irritation
+Side effects: uncommon; mild irritation possible

 Tea tree oil